• Home

 • Rio Tinto: The PAC of its U.S. subsidiary had donated directly to the campaigns of 2 U.S. Congress members after they voted against certifying the 2020 election results, and to the victory fund of another U.S. Congress member after he voted against certifying the 2020 election results.

-Sweden-headquartered companies (link to our Sweden briefing)
+Sweden-headquartered companies (link to our Sweden briefing which provides further details)

 • AstraZeneca: The PAC of its U.S. subsidiary had donated directly to the campaigns of 3 U.S. Congress members after they voted against certifying the 2020 election results.